 In 2005, Ashley won the International Gaudeamus Interpreters Competition and the 2008 Michael Kieren-Harvey Award.
 He has since performed in countless festivals including the Mersin International Music Festival, The Port Fairy Spring Festival, Koper Biennale, Beethovenfest and The Gaudeamus Festival.

-Ashley is indebted to the following teachers in Australia with Stefan Ammer, Stephen McIntyre, Eleonora Sivan, Graham Williams (pupil of Olivier Messiaen and Yvonne Loriod) and in Germany with Prof. Karl-Heinz Kaemmerling.
-He is currently completing his PhD at the University of Adelaide, researching the piano music of Frederic Rzewski.
+Ashley is indebted to the invaluable guidance of his teachers Stefan Ammer, Stephen McIntyre, Eleonora Sivan, Graham Williams and Karl-Heinz Kaemmerling.
+In 2018, he completed his performance PhD at the University of Adelaide focusing on the music by American composer, Frederic Rzewski.

 Ashley is a passionate visual artist, who enjoys painting, drawing and carving Australian opals.